hadenlabs/zsh-git/README.md

 All other trademarks referenced herein are the property of their respective owners.

-## About
+## License

-This project is maintained and funded by [Hadenlabs](https://hadenlabs.com).
-Like it?
-Please let us know at <support@hadenlabs.com>
+The code and styles are licensed under the LGPL-3.0 license [See project license.](LICENSE).

-## Don't forget to 🌟 Star 🌟 the repo if you like this GitHub Action
+## Don't forget to 🌟 Star 🌟 the repo if you like zsh-git

 [Your feedback is appreciated](https://github.com/hadenlabs/zsh-git/issues)